-Prohibited items will be confiscated and posted home at your expense.
+Prohibited items will be confiscated.

 While at Ironbark

 Correspondence/Communication

 We expect students to write to parents at least once each week.
 Students do not have access to telephones or computers and therefore look forward to receiving letters from home as their form of communication with family and friends.
 If you have family overseas or in remote locations we are happy for you to email letters to us.
 Parents are also welcome to contact the Ironbark staff by phone or email if they have any concerns or questions during the course.
 Please inform us immediately if your emergency contact details change during your child's stay.